A History of Drugs in Warfare

 This remarkable study concludes by delving into the risks of intoxication for fighting power, military discipline and veterans’ lives.

-Łukasz Kamieński is Assistant Professor at the Faculty of International and Political Studies, Jagiellonian University in Kraków, Poland.
+Łukasz Kamieński is Associate Professor at the Faculty of International and Political Studies, Jagiellonian University in Kraków, Poland.

 ‘Fascinating, immensely detailed and surprisingly sober … [A] rich and compendious book.’ — The Sunday Times